Should you use a cash cushion in retirement?| Updated: |

 The main case when that would happen is if you retire just before a major stock market crash.
 A bad sequence of returns is a big risk for your retirement.
 One way to reduce the risk is to reduce the safe withdrawal rate you are using.
 But that means you will need to accumulate significantly more money.
 And you may also end up with a lot of money left at the end of your retirement.

 Another solution that many people wonder about is whether they should hold more cash to protect themselves against that risk.
-This is exactly what we are going to find out today!
+This is exactly what we are will find out today!

 I have simulated a few usages of so-called cash cushions in retirement.
 We will see whether that makes sense or not.